TnTech-ECE/F25_Team4_SmartGolfVisor/Reports/Completed_Conceptual_Design.md

 ### Subsystem 4: Visor Powering System
 #### Overview and Function
-The **Power Subsystem** converts energy from a single-cell LiPo (1S, 3.7 V nominal) into regulated rails for the ESP32-P4 (3.3 V), IMU (3.3 V), and OLED HUD.
-It provides full protection, safe charging per cited standards, and is designed to last beyond a full round of golf (≥ 18 holes with cold-weather margin) using a 5000–6000 mAh LiPo cell.
+The **Power Subsystem** converts energy from a single-cell LiPo (1S, 3.7 V nominal) into regulated rails for the ESP32-S3 (3.3 V), IMU (3.3 V), and OLED HUD.
+It provides full protection, safe charging per cited standards, and is designed to last beyond a full round of golf (≥ 18 holes with cold-weather margin) using a 3000–5000 mAh LiPo cell.

-The subsystem outputs 3.3 V for logic and sensors, 1.8 V for display logic, 5.0 V for USB accessories or the 0.39″ OLED, and display-specific analog rails:
+The subsystem outputs 3.3 V for:
-- 0.39″ OLED: Vin 2.5–5.5 V, VDDI 1.65–1.95 V
-- 0.49″ OLED: AVDD 5.3–5.5 V, AVEE −4 to −5.5 V, VDDI 1.65–1.95 V; power ≈ 468 mW
+- 128x64 OLED
+- IMU Sensor
+- ESP32-S3

 A 1S LiPo BMS provides Over-Voltage (OV), Under-Voltage (UV), Over-Current (OCP), and Over-Temperature (OTP) protections [2].
 A USB-C charging path (5 V input) supports CC/CV (Constant Current / Constant Voltage) charging [3], holding constant current until 4.2 V, then constant voltage as current tapers for a safe full charge.